French Kiss (Kara song)

 their compilation album Best Girls, which was released on the same day.
-It is the last single to feature former members Nicole Jung and Kang Jiyoung, after their departure from the group's Korean agency, DSP Media, on 2014.
+It was the last single to feature members Nicole Jung and Kang Jiyoung, after their departure from the group's Korean agency, DSP Media, on 2014, before their return for the group reunion in 2022.

+The title track showcases KARA's vibrant vocals and energetic choreography, creating a lively and entertaining music experience.

 Background

 The initial rumors about the single's release started in October, when a South Korean digital store put the single and the album Best Girls for pre-order, with the release day stated for November 27.
 They were later confirmed by the group's Korean label, DSP Media, and by their Japanese label, Universal Sigma, on October 31.
 With the confirmation, they revealed track lists, jacket covers and prices for both single and album.